umn-adc/gopher-fit-back/README.md

 Listening on port: 3000
 ```
 ## 📚 Readings
-get a gist of the technologies we will be using.
+Get a feel for the technologies we’ll be working with!

-Before getting started on a task, you must take this knowledge quiz to see what you don't know.
+Before starting any project work, take the Knowledge Quiz below to review key technologies and spot any knowledge gaps:
 QUIZ: https://forms.gle/32umqmV6hDcfohybA

 ### 1. REST APIs